Get Started with ArcGIS Pro

 With the exported table, the tourism agency can add the attribute information to the brochure as textual information.
-However, tourists using the brochure still won't be able to tell which points on the map correspond to which tourist location.
+However, tourists using the brochure won't be able to tell which points on the map correspond to which tourist location.

 To make the map more useful, you'll label the tourist attractions.
-Labels are textual information that appear on a map to help users better understand the data.
+Labels are textual information that appear on a map to help users understand the data.

 - In the Contents pane, click the Tourist Attractions layer to select it.

-When you select the Tourist Attractions layer, the Labeling tab becomes available.
+The Labeling tab becomes available.
 This tab is a contextual tab, meaning it only appears when it's relevant to the data you're working with.